elytre/elytre/README.md

 }

 .Product {
-  /* How a single product is displayed */
+  /* How a product is displayed */
 }

 .Product .Product-title {
   /* How a product's title is displayed */
+}

+.Product .Product-cover-image {
+  /* How a product cover image is displayed */
 }

 .ProductList {